hukaixuan2017/doc-user/content/faq/faq-zoom.rst

 It is possible to rate an FAQ article in the *Rating* widget, whether the FAQ article is helpful or not.
 To rate an FAQ article, click on the *Yes* or *No* button in this widget.

 Any user can rate an FAQ article only once.
-The number of positive and negative ratings will be displayed in the left sidebar.
+The number of positive and negative ratings will be displayed in the right sidebar.

 FAQ Sidebar Widgets